CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Integration with CNAPP**: CNAPPs focus on securing cloud-native apps, while CASB ensures security controls over the broader SaaS and cloud ecosystem.
    - **Key Use Cases**: Managing access, enforcing policies, securing data in transit between users and cloud services.

+1. [Wikipedia - Cloud Access Security Broker](https://en.wikipedia.org/wiki/Cloud_access_security_broker): Provides a detailed overview of CASB, its definition, types, and functions in cloud security.
+2. [Microsoft - What is a Cloud Access Security Broker (CASB)?](https://www.microsoft.com/security/blog/2020/07/01/what-is-a-cloud-access-security-broker-casb/): Explains CASB's role in enhancing cloud security, including its benefits such as threat protection, data loss prevention, and shadow IT management.
+3. [Cloudflare - What is CASB?](https://www.cloudflare.com/learning/cloud/cloud-access-security-broker-casb/): Discusses the four pillars of CASB—visibility, data security, threat protection, and compliance—and explains how CASBs help organizations manage cloud-based risks.
+4. [Fortinet - What is CASB?](https://www.fortinet.com/resources/cyberglossary/casb): Covers the definition of CASB, its evolution, and how it addresses cloud security challenges while integrating with SASE (Secure Access Service Edge) solutions.

 ### **CIEM (Cloud Infrastructure Entitlements Management)**
    - **Purpose**: Manages cloud infrastructure entitlements, focusing on controlling who has access to what cloud resources.
    - **Key Use Cases**: Privilege management, enforcing least privilege, identifying excessive permissions, and reducing risk of insider threats in cloud environments.
    - **Relation to CNAPP**: CNAPP may incorporate or work alongside CIEM to ensure cloud-native security is aligned with user access controls and entitlements.

+1. [UpGuard - What is Cloud Infrastructure Entitlement Management?](https://www.upguard.com/blog/cloud-infrastructure-entitlement-management): Explains the CIEM lifecycle, addressing the challenges of managing cloud entitlements and enforcing least privilege across multi-cloud environments.
+2. [Bitdefender - CIEM Explained](https://www.bitdefender.com/blog/entry/ciem-explained-managing-cloud-entitlements-in-a-multicloud-world): Provides examples of CIEM usage in preventing security breaches and cloud misconfigurations by enforcing least privilege access.
+3. [CrowdStrike - Cloud Infrastructure Entitlement Management](https://www.crowdstrike.com/blog/cloud-infrastructure-entitlement-management/): Discusses how CIEM improves visibility and control over cloud entitlements, enhances security posture, and ensures compliance across multi-cloud environments.
+4. [BeyondTrust - CIEM in a Multicloud World](https://www.beyondtrust.com/blog/entry/ciem-explained-managing-cloud-entitlements-in-a-multicloud-world): Explains CIEM's role in managing cloud permissions and entitlements, with a focus on least privilege enforcement and security posture improvements.

 ### CMSP (Cloud Management and Security Platform)
    - **Purpose:** Provides centralized management of security, compliance, and governance across cloud environments, often incorporating access controls, visibility, and automation.